pfgithub/threadclient/README.md

 unfortunately, this is locked down using cors headers, so threadreader cannot use it without a proxy.

 it is likely that it will also be impossible to post richtext posts either without a proxy

+for some reason, the normal APIs offer methods to post richtext posts and comments, but not read posts and comments as richtext